JJv03/deepracer_simulation/README.md

 Copy the deepracer_simulation files inside the ~/robot_ws/src/deepracer_simulation directory

+## How to run

-To run the simulator, use the following commands:
+Use the following commands:

     cd ~/robot_ws
     source ~/robot_ws/devel/setup.bash